pabloisaiahs/DS-3001-Project-1/README.md

 ## 01: Project Wrangling/EDA
 #### The data are available, but a major part of the project is getting them cleaned: Perhaps it's voting data from many sources covering many counties or precincts.
 Your submission will focus on some basic features of the data and your cleaning plan.

 For this project, I've decided to work on a dataset from Kaggle that scraped reviews off of Steam.
 There are 23 columns and the data is extensive, resulting in a file size of about 8GB.
-My **goal for the 01 submission** of this project is to truncate the data into more readable columns and getting the basic sentiment data through R.
+My **goal for the 01 submission** of this project is to truncate the data into more readable columns and getting basic sentiment data.

-https://www.kaggle.com/datasets/najzeko/steam-reviews-2021/data
+The process goes as follows. 'clean_and_tokenize_data.ipynb' gets the raw truncated data 'truncated_data', cleans and tokenizes it for the sentiment.
+Then the R script 'sentiment_analysis.R' turns it into a CSV 'sentiment_analysis_results.csv' which I later plan to combine back into one sheet. https://www.kaggle.com/datasets/najzeko/steam-reviews-2021/data

 ##### A good submission will clearly address three questions: